-If you have a vehicle that you’d like to donate to Free2B and your curious what the process is you’ve come to the right place.
+If you have a vehicle that you’d like to donate to Free To Be and your curious what the process is you’ve come to the right place.
 The steps outlined below will guide you though the process.
 Also it may be of interest to read over the information we have on possible concerns and cautions when donating a car.

 If Your Vehicle is Drivable

-- You will be asked to fill out a Car Donation Receipt form.
+- You will be asked to fill out a Car Donation Intake form.
 Please fill this form out completely.
-This is an official receipt that you are donating the car to Free2B.
-You keep one copy.
-For all effective purposes that’s all the more you’ll need to do.
-We will then perform an inspection on the vehicle and perform repairs if necessary.
+We will then perform an inspection on the vehicle.

 - Please call the offices of Free2B at 763-717-7755 to have the car towed in and arrange a pick up time.

 - Someone will come to tow the vehicle.
 Please be prepared to give the person picking up the vehicle the signed title.
 Sign only the front of the title, and if there was ever a lien on the vehicle they would of mailed you a Release of Lien Card (give this also with the title.)
-You will be asked to fill out a Car Donation Receipt form.
+Please click the picture of title for samples on where to sign.
+You will be asked to fill out a Car Donation Intake form.
 Please fill this form out completely.
-This is an official receipt that you are donating the car to Free2B.
 You keep one copy.

 What Happens When A Car Is Donated?

-- The donor receives a Car Donation Receipt that the car has been picked up or dropped off by a Free2B! representative.The vehicle title is placed in Dealer Hold (eliminating any further liability concerns).
+- The donor receives a Car Donation Intake Form that the car has been dropped off or picked up by a Free To Be representative.The vehicle title is placed in Dealer Hold (eliminating any further liability concerns).

 - The donor receives a Thank You letter and official Car Donation Receipt.

-- Free2B! collaborating service stations inspect the vehicle.
+- Free To Be collaborating service stations inspect the vehicle.

 - Upon disposition of car, the donor receives a letter of disposition.